-Fitting your sling

-How to put the sling on by yourself
+Fitting your Aircast sling How to put the sling on by yourself Step 1

-Hold onto hand grips, thumb on one side all fingers on the other and slide making sure the elbow is in the corner.
+Hold onto hand grips, thumb on one side all fingers on the other and slide your elbow/arm into the sling making sure the elbow is in the corner

-Fasten the Velcro that says AIRCAST
+Fasten the Velcro that says AIRCAST Step 2

-Hold the piece of the strap that doesn't have the clip.

-Bring the long strap around your back and over your opposite shoulder.
+Hold the piece of the strap that doesn't have the clip Bring the long strap around your back and over your opposite shoulder Step 3

-Feed the front strap (with the Velcro) through the rectangular loop and attach the Velcro (making sure your arm is in a horizontal position).
+Feed the front strap (with the Velcro) through the rectangular loop and attach the Velcro (making sure your arm is in a horizontal position) Step 4

 Bring the strap with the clip, under your armpit and clip in the triangular hole.
-You can attach the clip near your hand or higher up (above the Velcro is also a small triangle).
-Use the clip that your physiotherapist shows you.
+You can attach the clip near your hand or higher up (above the Velcro is also a small triangle), use the clip that your physiotherapist has showed you

-The triangle joining all the straps together should sit at the bottom of your opposite shoulder blade.

-How to take off the sling (can be done in standing or sitting)
+The triangle joining all the straps together should sit at the bottom of your opposite shoulder blade How to take off the sling (This can be done standing or sitting) Step 1

-Undo the clip from the triangular hole from under your armpit or from the triangular hole near your hand.
+Undo the clip from the triangular hole from under your armpit or from the triangular hole near your hand Step 2

 Undo the front strap, leaving the Velcro in its original place.
-Fully remove from the loop then take away from around the back of your neck.
+Fully remove from the loop then take away from around the back of your neck Step 3

-Fully remove the sling from your arm.

-How to take off the sling when doing elbow exercises
+Fully remove the sling from your arm How to take off the sling when doing elbow exercises

-Undo the Velcro strap that says AIRCAST.
+Undo the Velcro strap that says AIRCAST

-This will allow you to remove your arm but leave the sling attached to your body.
+This will allow you to remove your arm but leave the sling attached to your body

-This will allow you to straighten your elbow when completing your exercises.

-Discharge and follow-up

-You will stay in hospital overnight and will need to arrange for someone to drive you home the day after your surgery.

-Physiotherapy is essential after your operation and you will be contacted with an outpatient physiotherapy appointment between 10-14 days after your surgery.
-If you have not heard from outpatient physiotherapy within 7 days please contact the department (contact details below).

-If you have stitches, they will be removed between 10-14 days after surgery.
+This will allow you to straighten your elbow when completing your exercises Discharge and follow up You will need to arrange for someone to drive you home.
+You should try to have a friend or relative stay with you for the first 24 hours after surgery.
+Physiotherapy is important after the operation and you will be contacted with an outpatient physiotherapy appointment between 10-14 days after your surgery.
+If you have not heard from outpatient physiotherapy within a week please contact the department (contact details below).
+Stitches (if you have them) will be removed between 10 and 14 days after surgery.
 A nurse will explain how to arrange this.

-Wound concerns

-If you have any concerns about your wound such as it:

-- becomes red or inflamed

-- starts to ooze or discharge

-- starts to bleed
+If you have any concerns about your wound such as it: - Becomes red or inflamed - Starts to ooze or discharge - Starts to bleed - Starts to smell.

-- starts to smell

 Please use this number to leave a message 024 7696 8333.

-Your message will be picked-up Mon-Fri 07:30-17:30, Sat-Sun 07:30-13:30.
+Any messages will be picked Mon-Fri 07:30-17:30 Sat-Sun 07:30-13:30.
 For out of hours support you will need to go to A&E or the Urgent Treatment Centre.

-If you have any queries or concerns about your physiotherapy please telephone the Orthopaedic Therapy Department between 08:00 and 17:00:

-Rugby St Cross: 01788 663054

-University Hospital Coventry and Warwickshire: 024 7696 5106

-Or Therapy Outpatient Department (Monday - Friday) between 08:30 and 16:30:

-Rugby St Cross: 01788 663257

-University Hospital Coventry and Warwickshire: 024 7696 6013

-The Trust has access to interpreting and translation services.
+If you have any queries or concerns about your physiotherapy please telephone the Orthopaedic Therapy Department between 08:00 and 17:00: Rugby St Cross: 01788 663054 University Hospital Coventry and Warwickshire: 024 7696 5106 Or Therapy Outpatient Department (Monday - Friday) between 08:30 and 16:30: Rugby St Cross: 01788 663257 University Hospital Coventry and Warwickshire 024 7696 6013 The Trust has access to interpreting and translation services.
 If you need this information in another language or format please contact your physiotherapy department and we will do our best to meet your needs.

-The Trust operates a smoke free policy
+The Trust operates a smoke free policy.

 To give feedback on this leaflet please email feedback@uhcw.nhs.uk

 Document History

 Department: Physiotherapy

 Contact: 33054

-Published: January 2022 Review: January 2024
+Published: January 2022

+Review: January 2025

-Version:
+Version: 1

-Reference: HIC/LFT/2627/22
+Reference: HIC/LFT/2625/22